Skip to main content

 • Ask if the station or website accepts calendar announcements.
 Find out where to send them, what information you should include, and how far in advance the station needs the information.

-• Inform the staff of local elected officials about your celebration.
+• Inform local elected officials about your celebration.
 Consider calling or emailing your governor’s office, U.S. House and Senate offices, state offices, mayor, city council, etc., to invite them to support your senior center and its virtual or on-site programming.
+If they are going to attend, they may contact media to cover the event.
+You can also share with any media contacts you have.

 3 weeks before your celebration . . .